 Email Samples Bands Can Use in Music Promotion

-Below, you will find sample emails that apply to a variety of situations that bands face.
-These emails are short and simple - yours should be, too.
-No matter who you are emailing, there are a few basic rules you should keep in mind:
+A few sample emails apply to a variety of situations that bands face.
+These emails are short and simple, and yours should be, too.
+No matter who you are emailing, keep a few basic rules in mind:

 - Keep it short and sweet